uc-cdis/gen3-helm/CONTRIBUTING.md

 ## Reporting a New Issue

+If you have identified a potential new issue the first step is to ask the community whether this is something they are familiar with and for which they may already have a solution.
+The slack channel #gen3_helm_ext is the preferred forum for communication regarding helm.
+Please inquire in #gen3_community if you would like access ([request access here](https://docs.google.com/forms/d/e/1FAIpQLSczyhhOXeCK9FdVtpQpelOHYnRj1EAq1rwwnm9q6cPAe5a7ug/viewform)).

-If no existing gen3-helm issue seems appropriate, a new issue can be opened using [this form](https://github.com/uc-cdis/gen3-helm/issues/new).
+If the community has no solution and no existing gen3-helm issue seems appropriate, a new issue can be opened using [this form](https://github.com/uc-cdis/gen3-helm/issues/new).
+Please be specific in your comment and include instructions on how to reproduce the issue.
+Please also make sure to add a short descriptive title.

 ## How to Contribute